'They teach you how to love': Meet the lion, tiger and bear who are besties

 TODAY

-The trio is believed to be the only bear, lion and tiger that live together in the world, according to the manager of animal husbandry at George's Noah's Ark non-profit.
+The trio is believed to be the only bear, lion and tiger that live

 "They actually seek out each others affections,'' Hedgecoth said.
 "They nuzzle each other.
 They play together."